Chris8960/OpenGrade3D/README.md

 # OpenGrade3D

-Arduino .ino for using deere touch set valves instead of another valve.
+Arduino .ino for using deere touch set valves or other danfoss valves.

 More info can be found here.
 https://discourse.agopengps.com/t/grade-control/1702/377?u=chrisc